Grading System and Progress Towards Graduation

 Pass/Fail Course Option

-A student has the option of taking on a pass/fail basis a total of two courses that are not ordinarily pass/fail.
+A student can take the a pass/fail option on a total of two courses that are not ordinarily pass/fail.
 To exercise this option, the student must obtain a pass/fail form from the Office of the Registrar, have the form signed by the faculty advisor, and return it to the Registrar prior to the appropriate deadline (see the academic calendar for the specific date for each term).
 Once initiated, the pass/fail option may not be changed.

 - Any MUSC, MUSE, or MUSA that are degree requirements for your major.